nambatipudi/wishper-text-gen-sample/README.md

 1. Open the `Run and Debug` pane.
 2. Select either "I have a dream" or "We chose the moon" configuration.
 3. Click the green play button to start debugging.

-## Contributing

-Feel free to open issues or submit pull requests if you have any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.